-In my master’s thesis I will work on this nxp board to evaluate its capability on LKAS applications.
+In my master’s thesis I will research on embedded board to evaluate its capability on LKAS applications.
 At first the board will be evaluated in Hardware In the Loop (HIL) application.
 Later the board will be evaluated for Environment In the Loop (EIL) and Vehicle In the Loop (VIL) applications.
 The topics which will be discussed throughout this concept paper of master’s thesis are: Goal of the project, Project structure, Overview of software and Hardware, Project plan, lessons learned and work progress.

 2. Goal:

 The main objective of this master thesis is to Setup a Lane keeping assistance system evaluation using NXP SBC-S32V234 Evaluation Board and Simulator.
-Three cameras will be used to provide front view, dashboard view and right-side lane view.
-The fusion of the camera data will assist in the Lane keeping assistance evaluation.
-The setup consists of simulator and embedded board which will port the below points:
+Eight/Three cameras will be used to provide front view, dashboard view and right-side lane view.
+The fusion of the different camera data will assist in the Lane keeping assistance evaluation.
+The setup consists

+HW , SW, …

+Input, process, output

+research performance criteria: 1.
+Embedded system performance, 2.
+Flexibility to evaluation software, 3.
+Power consumption, 4.
+Temperature, 5.
+Interfaces, 6.
+Memory,

+of simulator and embedded board which will port the below points:

 At first the NXP hardware will be evaluated for the autonomous feature’s validation, e.g. LKAS.